 • Local disk for temporary upload files and the asset cache

-• RAM and CPU for the operations your app performs after upload
+• RAM and CPU for the operations your application runs after upload

 • Network throughput between Document Engine and your object storage

-For example, a deployment that only uploads and stores large PDFs has different needs from one that also renders pages, extracts text, or exports annotated copies.
+For example, a deployment that only uploads and stores large PDFs has different requirements from one that also renders pages, extracts text, or exports annotated copies.

 Validate with your own documents